zsabbagh/depsec/README.md

 # Master Thesis Implementation part

 This is a collection of tools and scripts used to collect data and perform analysis for my master thesis.
+A project run, tested, and developed with Python 3.11.6.

 ## Running the code

 To run the code, you need to have the following installed:
 ```
 argparse
+argparse
 gitpython
 lizard
 loguru
 matplotlib
 numpy
+packaging
 pandas
 peewee
 requests